OctopusDeploy/blog/blog/2022-02/eks-cluster-aws/index.md

 ## Preliminary setup

-In AWS, it is necessary to configure access policies.
+In AWS, you need to configure access policies.
 These policies determine what kind of user can access the cluster.

-Typically, it is useful to follow the principle of least privilege.
-This means that users are only given the minimum set of privileges required to carry out their role.
+Typically, it's useful to follow the principle of least privilege.
+This means you give users the minimum set of privileges required to carry out their role.
 This supports the security of the cloud infrastructure by not granting users more permissions than they need.

 Follow these steps to set up your access keys and user accounts:

 - Go to **AWS Console**, then **IAM**, then **Users**, and **Add Users**
 - Give the user a name, and tick **Access Key - Programmatic access**